liusihan/FIA/README.md

 ```

 ## Citation
-If you use BayesQuantify, please cite our paper (thanks!):
+If you use FIA, please cite our paper (thanks!):
 > Liu S, et.al,.
 FIA: An iterative analysis framework for semi-automating variant classification in genetic hearing loss.
 XXX.